bensonchoyintuitas/intuitas_knowledgebase/docs/standards_and_conventions.md

 <br>

-**(Gold)/Product Mart Staging Models**:
+**Infomart Staging Models**:

 Staging models serve as intermediary models that transform base marts (EDW) into requirement-aligned product marts.
 According to dbt best practices, there is a distinction between Staging and Intermediate models.
 Under this blueprint the use of Intermediate models is optional.
 [Reference](https://docs.getdbt.com/best-practices/how-we-structure/1-guide-overview)

-These models exist to stage gold product marts with business-specific transformations:
+These models exist in the `im_stg` schema to stage information marts with business-specific transformations:

 **Common Transformations:**